jme/shannon/README.md

 ## howto
 Run from command line, passing in a string or, with the -f flag, a filename.
+-h or --help for help.
 Returns the basic Shannon Entropy in bits.

 Uses Streams and is fairly fast; file IO will probably account for most of the run time.

 ###a few examples

-Shannon Entropy of the string "1223334444" (also contained in the demo.txt file) character count: 10 alphabet size: 4
+Shannon Entropy of the string "1223334444" (also contained in the demo.txt file)
+character count: 10
+alphabet size: 4
 value: 1.84643934467

 the text of "The Time Machine", by H.G.
+Welles
-Welles character count: 178937 alphabet size: 70
+character count: 178937
+alphabet size: 70
 value: 4.42227483271

-"Alice in Wonderland", by Lewis Carroll character count: 163783 alphabet size: 87
+"Alice in Wonderland", by Lewis Carroll
+character count: 163783
+alphabet size: 87
 value: 4.5903438441

-genome text of the Enterobacteria phage phiX174 character count: 5386 alphabet size: 4
+genome text of the Enterobacteria phage phiX174
+character count: 5386
+alphabet size: 4
 value: 1.9845793595

-executable binary file of the shannon program itself (linux x64) character count: 439109 alphabet size: 255
+executable binary file of the shannon program itself (linux x64)
+character count: 439109
+alphabet size: 255
 value: 5.47700872144

 ## brief dev notes